dyutibarma/monochrome/README.md

 - We found the jekyll tutorials on youtube very quick and useful to get started
 - [Jekyll documentation](http://jekyllrb.com)

+## Todo

+- Google Analytics integration
+- Footer to stick to bottom even when content is less

 ## Author